endlos99/xdt99/doc/MANUAL.md

 Tutorial                                                 <a name="tutorial"></a>
 --------

-The xdt99 tools are command line tools that lack a graphical user interface.
+The xdt99 tools are command line tolls that lack a graphical user interface.
 While this choice will somewhat steepen the learning curve for some users, the command line is ultimately very suited for repetitive tasks, as encountered while developing programs.